yuanqing-wang/eng110/W2D2/rhetorical_analysis.md

 ## Cliched Way to Do Rhetorical Analysis

-- Description
+- Description: What did it say?
-- Analysis
+- Analysis: Use the framework you've learned.
-- Evaluation
+- Evaluation: Is it effective?
+To whom?

 ## Rhetorical Triangle